HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks: Related Work and Background

 \subsection{Related Work}

-Considering the large body of research on anomaly detection in time series data~\cite{gupta2014}, and keeping in mind the focus of this paper, we limit our review to related works on (i) anomaly detection in discrete sequences, (ii) sequential pattern mining, and (iii) graph-based anomaly detection.
-Since we are concerned with the unsupervised detection of path anomalies we further exclude \mbox{(semi-)}supervised and reinforcement learning techniques.
+Considering the large body of research on anomaly detection in time series data~\cite{gupta2014}, and keeping in mind the focus of this paper, we limit our review to related work on (i) anomaly detection in discrete sequences, (ii) sequential pattern mining, and (iii) graph-based anomaly detection.
+Since we are concerned with the unsupervised detection of path anomalies, we further exclude \mbox{(semi-)}supervised and reinforcement learning techniques.

 \emph{Anomaly Detection in Sequence Data.} Following \cite{chandola2008comparative,chandola2012}, anomaly detection techniques for discrete sequences fall into different categories that address fundamentally different application scenarios.
 Sequence-based anomaly detection assumes that we are given a set \(\mathbf{S} = \{ s_1, s_2, \ldots, s_n\}\) of sequences \(s_i=(x_j)_{j=1, \ldots, l_i}\) over a discrete alphabet \(\Sigma\), possibly with variable lengths \(l_i\).
-One then considers the problem of finding anomalous instances \(s_i\) in \(\mathbf{S}\), e.g., by assigning an anomaly score to each sequence in the database.
-For instance, if the sequences \(s_i\) capture sensor readings of different machines or system call sequences in user sessions on a computer, these anomalies can tell us which machines are likely to experience imminent failures or which user accounts have likely been hijacked by an intruder.
+Anomalous instances \(s_i\) in \(\mathbf{S}\) are then detected.
+For example, each sequence may be assigned an anomaly score, then ranked from most to least anomalous by the magnitude of this score.
 Different approaches have been used to establish a random baseline against which sequences are defined as ``anomalous''.
-Some works use (hidden) Markov chain models, e.g., to detect (groups of) sequences which show significant differences in terms of state transition probabilities~\cite{smyth1997clustering,lane2003empirical,lemmerich2016mining,atzmueller2016detecting}.
+Some methods have used (hidden) Markov chain models, e.g., to detect (groups of) sequences which show significant differences in terms of state transition probabilities~\cite{smyth1997clustering,lane2003empirical,lemmerich2016mining,atzmueller2016detecting}.
 Other methods use nearest-neighbours algorithms \cite{melnyk2016vector} or distance measures~\cite{tonnelier2018anomaly} to quantify how any given sequence \(s_j\) differs from other instances in \(\mathbf{S}\).
 Adopting a collective definition of anomalies~\cite{chandola2009anomaly}, a third class of methods is based on hypothesis testing techniques to detect outliers in the distribution of features of sequences~\cite{tajer2014outlying,laxhammar2014online,atzmueller2016sequential}.
+Our problem setting is different because we are interested in discovering patterns in an underlying network structure, not in marking individual sequences as anomalous.